-- 1. Remove the seat cushion, if present.
+- Release the backbrace, if present, before folding the wheelchair. - 1.
+Remove the seat cushion, if present.

-- 2. Fold the backbrace, if present.

-- 3. Fold the foot plates upwards.

-- 4. Pull the seat cover upwards.
+- 3. Push on the black plastic handle on the front or pull the black plastic handle (A) on the rear of the wheelchair. - 4.
+Pull the seat cover upwards.

-- 5. You can fold the backrest frontwards, if your wheelchair is fitted with an angle adjustable and fold down backrest.
+5. Now you can fold the backrest down, if your wheelchair is fitted with a folding back.

-- Pull the pull-cord upwards at the back of the wheelchair.
-The angle adjustable and fold down backrest folds forwards.
+- 6. Pull the pull-cord (A) upwards at the back of the wheelchair.
+The backrest (B) folds forwards. - 7.
+With both hands, pull the seat cover and the backrest cover upwards.
+The wheelchair folds up completely.